 Personally Identifiable Information

-We collect some Personally Identifiable Information (such as e-mail addresses) from our clients about potential event attendees and the attendees also provide us with more Personally Identifiable Information which is used to customize the Service to the interests of the attendees.
-Examples of Personally Identifiable Information which attendees provide may include their first and last name, e-mail address, mailing address (including zip code), employer, job title and department, telephone number and other identifying information.
-In addition, attendees may be asked to provide credit card information when ordering products or services via our Service.
+Personally Identifiable Information We collect some Personally Identifiable Information (such as e-mail addresses) from our Clients about potential Event Attendees and the Attendees also provide us with more Personally Identifiable Information which is used to customize the Service to the interests of the Attendees.
+Examples of Personally Identifiable Information which Attendees provide may include their first and last name, e-mail address, mailing address (including zip code), employer, job title and department, telephone number, social media account ID and other identifying information.
+In addition, Attendees may be asked to provide credit card information when ordering products or services via our Service.

 With respect to the Personal Information of EU residents, Pentapedal complies with applicable requirements of the General Data Protection Regulation (EU) 2016/679 as it applies to personal information.